ESPN NFL Wild Card Round 2017 Predictions, Picks, And Schedule: Steelers, Seahawks, Packers, And Texans Viewed As Consensus Winners

 “The odds for this AFC Wildcard game opened up at 7.5 points favoring the Steelers and quickly shot up to 10 points, showcasing that the public truly believes that the Steelers are going to blow out their opponent.
 The public overwhelmingly believes the Dolphins are set to lose, even after seeing them win against the same opponent just over two months ago.”

-With Dolphins quarterback Ryan Tannehill sidelined for Sunday’s game, according to CBS Sports, it is going to be even harder for the underdog Dolphins to pull out the upset.
+With Dolphins quarterback Ryan Tannehill sidelined for Sunday’s game, according to CBS Sports, it is going to be even harder for the underdog Dolphins to pull off an upset.

 3 reasons the @Steelers could win the Super Bowl.#NFLPlayoffs #HereWeGo pic.twitter.com/fvbZcmyzzz